NetOxygen/wpticketack/readme.txt

 == Changelog ==

-= 2.37.0 =
+= 2.37.1 =

+* fix: At the creation of the url of an article, verification that page exists = 2.37.0 =

 * feat: Addition of online payment fees in cart
-* fix: Update style in cart
+* fix : Update style in cart
-* fix: Translation fixes and update
+* fix : Translation fixes and update

 * modified templates:
 *  -app/templates/cart/cart_table.tpl.php